-Outreach staff employed by the school must adhere to school child protection procedures, the school's Safer Working Practice/Staff Code of Conduct policy and Lone Working policy at all times.
+Outreach staff employed by the school must adhere to school child protection procedures, the schools Staff Code of Conduct and/or the Guidance for safer working practice, and Lone Working policy at all times.

-All FOW are accountable to the Children's Centre manager and the Headteacher/Principal specifically with regard to safeguarding and child protection issues.
+All FOW are accountable to the Children's Centre manager and the Headteacher/Principal specifically with regard to safeguarding and child protection matters.

 FOW must maintain up to date and accurate records relating to home visits, individual work with families and delivery of groups.
 Any observed violence or inappropriate behaviour in any setting must be documented and reported back to the Children Centre Manager/Designated Safeguarding Lead.
 Visits may require termination and a referral made to other agencies.
 FOW must inform the family of their actions (where appropriate and in consultation with the lead for safeguarding).
-On return to the centre a Child Protection Cause for Concern record must be completed and passed to the designated safeguarding lead.
+On return to the centre, a child protection record must be completed and passed to the designated safeguarding lead without delay.

-All FOW must receive safeguarding supervision.
+All FOW (and daycare practitioners) must receive safeguarding supervision as outlined in the early years statutory framework 2024 (Paragraphs 3.28, 3.29).
 Access to regular and timely supervision is an essential form of support in their work relating to safeguarding and protecting children from harm that may arise from case work and contact with specific families.